-I’ll tell you what, if you want to take your soup to the next level, add some sausage, Mexican inspired spices, a bit of fresh lime juice, black beans, cilantro… and BOOM!
-You’re going to love how flavorful and unique this Mexican Soup recipe is!
+I’ll tell you what if you want to take your soup to the next level, add some sausage, Mexican-inspired spices, a bit of fresh lime juice, black beans, cilantro… and BOOM!
+You’re going to love how flavorful and unique this Mexican Black Bean Soup recipe is!

 Instead of cooking dried beans from scratch, I use canned black beans for the sake of convenience.
 It seems like the older my girls get, the busier I am, and the more activities they have.
 Any “short-cuts” I can make in the kitchen, and still get a healthy meal on the table, is a definitely win in my book.